-- 4. Do one of the following: - In the Tools toolbar, select the Morphing tool. - Press F3. - 5.
+- 4. Do one of the following:

+- Press F3. - 5.
 In the Tool Properties view, enable the Flatten 💆 button.

 A hole appears in the shape.

 About Morphing Quality

 Increasing the morphing quality settings improves the line shape between vector points.
 It also creates a larger file, so only increase quality when you are zooming in closely.
 You can adjust the quality in the Tool Properties view and in the Preferences panel.